-Rav Ashi said to him that if the creditor agreed that it was partially paid, the court automatically requires him to swear that the rest was not paid, but if he admits to no payment, we only require him to swear if the debtor demands it.
+Rav Ashi explained to Rav Acha the son of Rava that if the creditor agreed that it was partially paid, the court automatically requires him to swear that the rest was not paid, but if he admits to no payment, we only require him to swear if the debtor demands it.
 If the creditor is a Torah student, we do not force him to swear.